-You would be surprised with how many simple fixes would come my way but I was not allowed to help the users because management is constantly listening to your calls and forcing you to refer out of scope issues to this other support company.
-They literally send you an IM message telling you to refer them to the 3rd party paid support while you are on the phone with the user and you know what the issue is and how to fix it but you can’t because technically it is not the fault of Large ISP.
+You would be surprised with how many simple fixes would come my way, but I was not allowed to help the users because management is continuously listening to your calls and forcing you to refer out of scope issues to this other support company.
+They send you an IM message telling you to refer them to the 3rd party paid support while you are on the phone with the user and you know what the issue is and how to fix it but you can’t because technically it is not the fault of Large ISP.

-We are able to free think and troubleshoot, so if you tell me that you’re getting your email but can’t get to Google, I can start troubleshooting DNS or browser related issues.
+We can free think and troubleshoot, so if you tell me that you’re getting your email but can’t get to Google, I can start troubleshooting DNS or browser related issues.
 Tier 1 would ask you if your modem is turned on or if you called before about an install and such.
-All in all it’s a very easy job IF you know what you’re doing.
-The reason it’s so easy is there is no responsibilities other than numbers, no follow up, no repeat customers or account building.
+All in all, it’s a straightforward job IF you know what you’re doing.
+The reason it’s so easy is there are no responsibilities other than numbers, no follow up, no repeat customers or account building.
 I say this because you answer the random incoming call, get the number, fix it and never hear from them again.